BillWagner/docs/docs/csharp/language-reference/xmldoc/recommended-tags.md

   - "<permission> C# XML tag"
   - "permission C# XML tag"
 ---
-# Recommend XML tags for documenting a non-generic class and its members
+# Recommend XML tags for C# documentation comments

 The compiler will process any tag that is valid XML.
 The tags described in this article provide generally used functionality in user documentation.
 The compiler verifies the syntax of the following XML elements in comments: